-Whether it was an awful one or the most amazing one you’ve ever had, give yourself time to think about the run—what went well, what didn’t, and what you’d like to do differently next time.
+Whether it was an awful run or a big-time PR, give yourself time to think about the run—what went well, what didn’t, and what you’d like to do differently next time.
 And remember to be grateful that you were able to run in the first place!

 What are Some Cool Down Routines After Easy Runs?